 I have to say this.... you should always consult your vet when you have a sick animal.
-I am not a vet or a Doctor I am a farmer with over 11 years of experience with goats and I am just listing a few of the more common health issues that we have encountered on our farm with treatments that have worked for us.
+I am not a vet or a Doctor I am a farmer with many years of experience with goats and I am just listing a few of the more common health issues that we have encountered on our farm with treatments that have worked for us.

 For information on CAE, Caseous Lymphadenitis, Over eating disease Entertoximia, Tetanus, Abscesses and Scrapie disease please refer to our Herd health Program page..

 Symptoms: Anemia, off feed, biting at their tail, loose fur, rough coat, itching, if the animal has horns you can see little fur holes where they are scratching themselves, thin.
 Little black dots on the goats fur bouncing around.
 Lice are usually more common in the fall and winter months but if the weather is very dry in the summer they can thrive as well.

 Treatment: We use de-lice pour-on, put it in a squeeze bottle and go along all their backs careful not to put too much on.
 Sometimes some of them have a reaction to the treatment and loose some of their fur.
 But it always grows back.
 Some times we will use louse powder instead.
 No matter what treatment you use make sure to check the animals again in a few days and then weeks after to be certain the lice are not re-infesting or resistant to the treatment.